mfrlabi/livox_lidar.mcap-pcd-/README.md

-# livox_lidar.mcap-pcd-
+# livox_lidar .mcap & .pcd

-1. Livox ros_diver2 ( using Livox Mid360 lidar to run in rviz and save data in) -The published point cloud topic /livox/lidar is in the format livox_ros_driver/CustomMsg and save point cloud data in .pcd format
+1. Livox ros_diver2 ( using Livox Mid360 lidar to run in rviz and save data )
+  -The published point cloud topic /livox/lidar is in the format livox_ros_driver/CustomMsg and save point cloud data in .pcd format

-*** connect your pc with Livox Mid360 lidar via ethernet:
+*** connect your pc with Livox Mid360 lidar via ethernet:   ( Change the IP address according to your device )

 IPv4 > manual